HVAC & Plumbing Contractors NAICS 238220

 Recent Developments

 - The Trump administration’s tariff policies will likely increase prices for plumbing supplies and HVAC equipment, according to Facilities Dive.
-On April 9, the Trump administration paused its reciprocal tariff agenda for 90 days for most countries but left in place a baseline 10% import duty on all countries except China, which faces total tariffs of 145%.
+On April 9, the Trump administration paused its reciprocal tariff agenda for 90 days for most countries but left in place a baseline 10% import duty on all countries except China, which faced total tariffs of 145%.
 Canada and Mexico are not subject to the new 10% baseline tariffs, and goods trading under the US-Mexico-Canada Agreement will remain duty-free.
+On May 9, the US and China agreed to reduce tariffs for 90 days.
+US imports from China dropped from 145% to 30%, while China’s duties on US goods were reduced to 10% from 125%.
+On June 4, US tariffs on all steel and aluminum (except Britain) rose to 50% from the 25% imposed in March.
 The president of government affairs of the Heating, Air Conditioning, and Refrigeration Distributors International said in a statement that the tariffs will affect eight of the top 10 exporters of HVACR equipment to the US, and that any increased costs would likely be passed on to consumers.

 Industry Revenue